March 8, 2018 - Comments Off on CEO Eric Amyot on Smart Cities through the Lens of a Farmer

 There are a few primary hurdles vertical farming must overcome before it can be expected to be integrated into Smart Cities.

 A large portion of society still lacks an accurate and positive perception of what vertical farming is.
 Space-age technologies are popularly regarded as a cumbersome mashing of nostalgia and futurism; both are perceived as time consuming and ineffective.
 Unfortunately, many of today's solutions are just that, well, at least for most individuals and families.
-While the vertical farming industry is getting closer in defining itself as an appealing option for some people, it must do a better job at communicating the honest benefits and challenges it’s facing before becoming a universal, trusted and commoditized solution.
+While the vertical farming industry is getting closer in defining itself as an appealing option for some people, it must do a better job at honestly communicating the real benefits and challenges it presents before becoming a universal, trusted and commoditized solution.

-The vertical farming industry is certainly producing more and more prolific food production.
-Unfortunately, as we race to produce more and more lettuce and kale, we are temporarily neglecting the fact we’re consuming more and more energy.
+The vertical farming industry is producing an increasingly prolific amount of food.
+Unfortunately, as we race to produce more and more lettuce and kale, we continue to place the importance of solving the industry’s high-energy issues as a secondary priority.
 The net-zero farm isn't very far in the future, in my opinion, but it isn't the focus it needs to be.
 Simply put, vertical farms consume too much energy to be implemented as a mandatory fixture and amenity in our cities.
 Another form of energy often overlooked are calories.
 The labor involved in owning and maintaining a vertical farm, particularly one producing enough food to truly feed a family, is far too labor intensive and time consuming to operate.
 Society barely has time to make kids' lunches, walk the dog, go to work, get to cheerleading practice, and do the laundry, let alone operate a vertical farm.
 Until vertical farms consume less energy (from the grid and from the people who operate them) they will have issues with broad adoption in Smart Cities.
-The only strategy for adoption of vertical farming as a commoditized solution is to make it a mandatory amenity for new developments.
+The only strategy for early adoption of vertical farming as a commoditized solution is to make it a mandatory amenity for new developments.
 Otherwise, as we see now, people will most often opt out.